-NetCrunch (PremiumXE only) contains a global Monitoring Pack with correlation events allowing you to correlate events from multiple nodes.
-This can be helpful when you want to define an alert only if alternate resources have failed (redundant connections).
+NetCrunch contains a global Monitoring Pack with correlation events allowing you to correlate events from multiple nodes.
+This type of correlation can be helpful when you want to define an alert only if alternate resources have failed (redundant connections).

-Alerts can be triggered when all events are in a pending state (all events must have pending correlation), or by defining a time frame in which they have to occur.
+Alerts can be triggered when all events are pending (all events must have pending correlation), or by defining a time frame in which they have to occur.
 These correlated alerts can be for any events previously defined on any node in the Atlas.

 NetCrunch allows you to define additional conditions for each defined alert, regardless if it is a node status, an event log alert or SNMP trap.
-These conditions allows you to trigger an action even if an event has not been triggered.
-For example, if there is no log entry confirming an operation (i.e. backup).
+These conditions allow you to trigger an action even if an event has not been triggered.
+For example, if there is no log entry confirming an operation (i.e., backup).
 Also, NetCrunch can receive heartbeat events and notify if one is missing.
-Other conditions allows you to suppress alert execution for some time (as alert won't be triggered, close actions also won't execute).
+Other conditions allow you to suppress alert execution for some time (as alert won't be triggered, close actions also won't execute).

-NetCrunch supports alerting rules ranging from simple time range rules to complex schemes.
+NetCrunch supports alerting rules ranging from the simple time range rules to complex schemes.

 @@time-range-scheme.png Complex Time Range Scheme